clauswilke/dataviz/docs/small_axis_labels.md

 For example, consider Figure \@ref(fig:Aus-athletes-small).
 I see figures like this all the time.
 The axis labels, axis tick labels, and legend labels are all incredibly small.
 We can barely see them, and we may have to zoom into the page to read the annotations in the legend.

 (ref:Aus-athletes-small) Percent body fat versus height in professional male Australian athletes.
 (Each point represents one athlete.)
 This figure suffers from the common affliction that the text elements are way too small and are barely legible.
+Data source: @Telford-Cunningham-1991

 <div class="figure" style="text-align: center">
 <img src="small_axis_labels_files/figure-html/Aus-athletes-small-1.png" alt="(ref:Aus-athletes-small)" width="576" />